Chocolate, The Superfood Vegetable

 • Boost memory and cognitive function & lower Alzheimers rise

-Most commercial chocolates are highly processed foods, which combine roasted cacao beans with various amounts of sugar, milk, fat and other ingredients.
-In many the flavonoids are removed because they taste bitter, but they are where the health benefits originate so removing them also drastically reduces the health benefits.
+Most commercial chocolates are highly processed, combining roasted cacao beans with various amounts of sugar, milk, fat and other ingredients.
+In many processed chocolates the flavonoids are removed because they taste bitter.
+However, the flavonoids are where the health benefits originate so removing them also drastically reduces the health benefits.

 Basically, the higher the percentage of cacao in the chocolate, the more bitter the flavor and the darker the color.
 A dark chocolate with at least 75% cacao is likely to offer most health benefits as the concentration of antioxidants will not be overwhelmed by the sweeteners and fats.
 Those Bittersweet chocolates are the way to go.